AlexNexton/MS1-OneArena/README.md

     2. Looking at the Nav-bar, click on the red 'join now button'
     3. Enter your details and click 'Sign Up' button.

+### Testint HTML, CSS and the site

+* I used https://validator.w3.org/ to test each page and the CSS.

+* I used the 'Audit' option in Google Dev tools to make sure the site was running efficiently.

+* I sent the live link to friend and family members to see if it was mobile ready and changed any error one of the users or myself found.

+* I tested the site on Google Chrome, FireFox and Internet Explorer.
+    Unfortunaly, the site wasn't compatible with Internet Explorer as BootStrap isn't supported on it.

+* Finally, I used Google Dev Tools to make sure the site was compatible on all the devices listed in their library.
 ## Deployment

 I created my project on **GitHub** and used **GitPod's** development environment to write my code.